ranjithsai/web-bundler/README.md

 	4. Use any of the below available builds to generate the build files.

-	        grunt widgets --> to generate a build with all the plugins
+	        grunt web-bundler --> to generate a build with all the plugins

 	        grunt dev --> to generate non-optimized dev build with all plugins